clusterlib/clusterlib/doc/user_guide.rst

 resource required by the job.
 For instance, here you have an example of a submission script using the
 'SLURM sbatch command<https://computing.llnl.gov/linux/slurm/sbatch.html>'_
-which scheduled a job requiring at most 10 minutes of computation and 4000 mega of ram.
+which scheduled a job requiring at most 10 minutes of computation and 1000 mega bytes of ram.

 .. code-block:: bash